sjspielman/tasty/virtual-setup/zoom-procedures.md

 ### Joining a Zoom call from Slack

-Instructors may use Zoom meetings during consultation periods so you can share your screen.
+Instructors may use Zoom meetings during consultation sessions so you can share your screen.
 Instructors will initiate the call from Slack either in a thread or in a direct message.
 To join the call, click the `Join` button: